Abstract:

 −2 to 11 257.23 kg·hm

 −2 during the growth period of sweet potato among these treatments, wherein the OF treatment had the highest emissions.
-Compared with the CK treatment, the cumulative amount of CO
+Compared with the CK treatment, the OF treatment significantly decreased the cumulative amount of CO

-2-C emitted from soil heterotrophic respiration significantly decreased, and that emitted from autotrophic respiration significantly increased under the OF treatment.
+2-C emitted from autotrophic respiration.
 Regression analyses showed that soil respiration rate increased with increasing water vapor flux and temperature.
 Spearman analyses showed that the cumulative CO

-2-C emitted by soil heterotrophic respiration was influenced by aboveground carbon content, soil water content, and subsurface compactness.
+2-C emitted from soil heterotrophic respiration was influenced by aboveground carbon content, soil water content, and subsurface soil compactness.
 In contrast, the yield and carbon emission efficiency of storage roots were the main factors influencing the rate of soil autotrophic respiration.
-In summary, this study clarified the effects of returning different organic materials on the carbon sequestration of sweet potatoes, and the OF application had the best effect.
+In summary, this study clarified the effects of returning different organic materials on the carbon sequestration of sweet potatoes, and the OF treatment had the best effect.
 However, at the same time, the cumulative CO

-2 emission from soil respiration was also the highest.
+2 emission from soil respiration was also the highest under OF treatment.
 The drivers of heterotrophic and autotrophic respiration in the soil are different and require further investigation.
 These results provide a theoretical reference and scientific basis for creating green and low-carbon technologies for typical crops in the region.